Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

 ## Implementing The Tomcat-Apache Proxy Using HTTP

-The following example shows how to implement a reverse proxy using the Apache HTTP Server and the Tomcat Servlet Container using HTTP via `mod_proxy`.
+The following example shows how to implement a reverse proxy using the Apache HTTP Server and the Tomcat Servlet Container using HTTP via `mod_proxy`/`mod_proxy_http`.

 ### Configure Apache HTTP Server To Use `mod_proxy` and `mod_proxy_http`